 Misty Herbstritt, HS VP: Games have started, they are going strong.
 There have been some struggles with penalties due to the new rules.
 Also, they have 2 officials now instead of 3.

-Chuck Dorval, Women’s VP: All three teams traveled to Denver last weekend.
+Chuck DorvalChuck Dorval, Girls VP: All three teams traveled to Denver last weekend.
 The 12Us went 1, 2 and 1.
 The 14U team went 0-4, but played very well.
 The 19U team went 1-2 and played well.

-Ryan Bonham, Adult VP: Ryan has been working with the adult programs that are not with USA Hockey to find out why.
+Ryan BonhamRyan Bonham, Adult VP: Ryan has been working with the adult programs that are not with USA Hockey to find out why.
 He has narrowed it to 2 reasons.
 One is that discipline takes too long and they like doing their own discipline, and the other is that ISI is cheaper for them.
 He will be working on getting ice for his tournament in the next month.

 Shannon Schmidt, Rec Hockey VP: Nothing to report.